samgohel/Node-Docker-Demo/Task.md

 -EXPOSE: To Tell Docker Which Port(3000) To Expose

 -CMD: To Run Command(["node", "index.js"]), For Run Time When We Run Container

+-Add Mongo As The Name Of Service And In Environment Add Username And Password

+-volume: - mongo-db:/data/db/ (Mongo Db Is Name Of Volume)